muhammadfirly/muhammadfirly/README.md

 # Muhammad Firly

-An Junior Software Engineer, Devoted to the Craft of Web and Mobile Technology.
+Junior Software Engineer | Web & Mobile Craftsmanship Junior Software Engineer dedicated to the craft of building seamless web and mobile experiences.

-I am a person who prioritizes the right or wrong of opinions depending on the point of view, I am a person who likes to learn and read a lot, I really enjoy developing and sharing projects that enrich my knowledge, especially in the field of web developers, my expertise mainly lies in *PHP* which I have used as the main language in my business.
+I’m a context-driven problem solver who believes that the "right" solution depends on the perspective and the goal.
+As a lifelong learner and an avid reader, I thrive on developing and shipping projects that push my technical boundaries.
+My core expertise lies in PHP, which has been the backbone of my business logic and development workflow.

-Currently I am an active student in the informatics engineering department, coincidentally I have an online shop at [lynk id](https://lynk.id/lystoredp), to see my shop you can click on the word *lynk id*.
+- 🎓 Current Focus: Leveling up as an Informatics Engineering student.

+- 🛍️ Side Quest: I run an online store at lynk id (Check it out!).

-- 💬 If you are looking for guidance in the art of *Php* development, I would be more than happy to help.
+- 💬 Mentorship: Looking for guidance in the art of PHP development?
+I'm always down to help out and share what I know.

-- 📫 You can correspond with me at: muhammadfirly68@gmail.com
+- 📫 Get in touch: Reach out to me at muhammadfirly68@gmail.com

 ---